 Suppliers differ markedly in their attitude to IP.
 Some are habitually open and see the sharing of process, performance data, designs and the like with a customer to be an effective way to build trust.
 Trust reduces friction in a relationship and allows the discovery of the best relationship and outcomes for both parties.
 It can become habitual and a positive element of the service culture, where cultivated by both parties.
 If that is true of your relationship, you probably have little to fear as a supplier who has been straight with you for many years is unlikely to deceive at the end.
 But then, you are quite unlikely to want to let go of them!

-An outgoing supplier will jealously guard its core tool-set and operations.
-These are deployed to many accounts.
-A competitor who understands them well can use this knowledge to attack them in competition.
-Similarly-sized suppliers frequently come across each other when bidding for business.
-IP relating to the core toolset, its configuration and service operations design is rightly protected and withheld.
 A customer transitioning from one supplier to another should respect the boundary between this core and the configuration of its own unique processes (e.g. change management authorities, knowledge article decision-trees, scripts for the automation of application fixes and batch-jobs).
-This is of increasing importance with the rise of robotic process automation (RPA).
-Investing in the early definition of what is to be made available, ideally during transition in, is in the customer’s interest as the incoming provider is then keenest to establish good-will.
+This is of increasing importance with the rise of robotic process automation (RPA) and Artificial Intelligence (AI).
+It is in a customer’s interest during contract negotiations to invest in defining what is to be made available in the distant transition from the new supplier.
+It is at this time that the incoming provider is then keenest to establish good-will and to secure the deal.
 Do not wait to find what you cannot have when that supplier becomes the exiting party using ambiguity to be awkward.

 The Effect of RPA